chrisgr88/ConcertKeyboardist/Documentation/EN/ckdoc.md

 Concert Keyboardist is compatible with Mac OS 10.6 or higher.
 To install:

 * Copy the Concert keyboardist application to your Applications folder.
+* Copy the ckdoc folder to the same place you copied the application.
 * Copy the included folder of example files to anywhere you choose.
 Possibly your Desktop, Documents folder, or a folder where you keep midi files.
 * Concert keyboardist currently does not make sound of its own.
 It sends midi messages and you need to route theme to a software synthesizer (or hardware synthesizer).
 The easiest option on a Macintosh is to use GarageBand which is free and has a wide range of sounds to choose from.
 Also GarageBand automatically received midi message from all output ports on you system so it automatically receives from the Concert Keyboardist default output.
 * Setup with GarageBand:
     * Download and install GarageBand (it's free to Mac owners).